ynuo-o/copy-of-work/README.md

 - **Poster:** Early trials with Canny edges gave messy outlines in uniform areas.
 Switching to Sobel fixed this — the coarser edges suited the flat style.
 - **Cartoon:** Direct Mean-Shift on the raw image produced fragmented regions.
 Adding imopen as a pre-step merged small structures and gave the clean-block look.
 - **Sketch:** Canny on the original picked up texture as well as structure.
 Adding Mean-Shift quantisation before Canny suppressed texture and kept only main contours.
 - **Cartoon performance:** On a 1080p image, Mean-Shift in 5D initially took over 2 minutes.
-I added automatic downsampling when \( h \times w > 100{,}000 \) to bring it down to ~10 s — a necessary trade-off between resolution and interactivity.
+I added automatic downsampling when `h×w > 100,000` to bring it down to ~10 s

 The Sketch style produces too many fine texture edges because Canny does not distinguish between structural contours and surface texture.
 A Difference-of-Gaussians or coherence-enhancing diffusion approach would produce more selective, artist-like line drawings.
 If I were to redo this, I would invest more time on the Sketch pipeline specifically.